 What other factors should I consider before selling my home?

 The housing market clearly goes through trends, peaks and dips, and moments where it’s chic and, erm, unchic.
 However, drivers for housing patterns, other than people deciding to sell for their own reasons, are usually related to economic stability, interest rates and government policies.
 Oh, and possibly, maybe and Coronavirus.

 Even such important factors like the economy don’t grind the housing market to a complete halt, as the number of circumstances that come into play create a complex landscape—one that is driven by a little bit from column A, a little bit from column B, and a little bit from the Mystery Box.

 Mystery box aside, the real driver for when people sell their homes is, well, the people living in said homes.
 You are the ones who come to a conclusion as to whether or not you should sell your property, taking personal factors into accounts such as upsizing, downsizing, divorce, birth, or that neighbour who thinks you’re best friends because you lent them your lawnmower once.
 Seriously, Fred, we’re not pals.

 Ultimately, the right time to sell depends on the seller

 Selling really is about the seller and when they’re ready to put their property on the market—although we think that you should tots sell right this very second.
 Can’t think of a reason why .

 In all seriousness though, homeowners might look to things like seasonal trends as they are possibly searching for a reason to convince themselves.
 A confidence boost, if you will.
 However, the real discussions should come with those directly impacted by a potential sale.

 Once you have spoken with those involved, get advice from your trusty property experts, who can do so much more than offer seasonal shenanigans.
-Speaking with an expert will help you understand the true value of your home and genuine property trends relevant to your area.
+Speaking with an expert will help you understand the and genuine property trends relevant to your area.